-3. Exam Registration
+1. Exam Registration

-Candidates may find online exam registration and related information in the "Exam Registration and Online Store" section of the CAS Web Site (also links from this Syllabus).
-Prior to completing an online application for Exams 3L, and 5-9, candidates must submit an Electronic Signature Authorization Form-details are available in the same section.
+Candidates may find online exam registration and related information on the Exam Registration page of the CAS website.
+Prior to completing an online application for Exams 3L, and 5-9, candidates must submit an Electronic Signature Authorization Form-details are available on the same page.

 There is only one registration deadline for each exam.
 No late registrations will be accepted.
-The exam dates and registration deadlines are available in the "2012 CAS Examination Schedule" section.
+The exam dates and registration deadlines are available in the "2013 Examination Schedule" section.
 Please allow at least 10 working days for your mailed application to reach its destination.
 Whether payment is made by personal or company check, it is the candidate's responsibility to ensure that the application and fee are received by the stated deadline.
 Exceptions will not be made.